beibingyangliuying/python-typst/README.md

 ## Change logs

+- _1.0.3_:
+  - Fix: Fix the behavior of `show_`.
+  - Compatibility: The parameters' order of `show_` is flipped compared to previous version.
 - _1.0.2_: Improved type annotations.
 - _1.0.1_: Implement `set`, `show`, and `import`.
 - _1.0.0_: Completed documentation and test cases in `layout`, `model`, `text` and `visualize` modules.
 Improved functionality.